 The Bench restaurant opens in August.
 Symbolizing the iconic location where the current ownership group agreed to acquire Pebble Beach Company in 1999, The Bench features a dining experience marked by stunning views of the 18th hole at Pebble Beach Golf Links, a casual atmosphere featuring outdoor dining and fire pits and an eclectic internationally inspired menu using a wood-roasted cooking technique.

-Pebble Beach Golf Links and the USGA again will celebrate a centennial together, when the U.S. Open Championship returns for a sixth time in 2019.
+Pebble Beach Golf Links and the USGA again celebrate a centennial together, when the U.S. Open Championship returns for the sixth time.

 Call Resort Reservations